discuitnet/discuit/README.md

 After creating an account, you can run `./discuit -make-admin username` to make a user an admin of the site.

+Note: Do not install the discuit binary using go install or move it somewhere else.
+It uses files in this repository at runtime and so it should only be run from the root of this repository.

 ### Running with Docker

 1. **Build the Docker Image**